AbanteAI/mentat/README.md

 Mentat also works with the Azure OpenAI API.
 To use the Azure API, provide the `AZURE_OPENAI_ENDPOINT` (`https://<your-instance-name>.openai.azure.com/`) and `AZURE_OPENAI_KEY` environment variables instead of `OPENAI_API_KEY`.

+In addition, Mentat uses the `gpt-4-1106-preview` by default.
+On Azure, this model is available under a different name: `gpt-4-1106-Preview` (with a capital P).
+To use it, override the default model as described in [configuration.md](docs/configuration.md).

 > **_Important:_** Due to changes in the OpenAI Python SDK, you can no longer use `OPENAI_API_BASE` to access the Azure API with Mentat.

 ## Configuration